Australian Marlin Fishing

 port Stephens marlin

+But the region, in particular Port Stephens in February and March, is home to some of the best marlin fishing you’ll find in the country.
+Blue, black and striped marlin in a single day also make this grand slam territory.
 Striped marlin are probably the most commonly caught species here and are caught all the way along the NSW coast down to Bermagui at this time of year.
 They are a beautiful fish often‘lit up’ showing iridescent blue stripes along purple backs and neon blue ‘wings’ (pectoral fins) making them appear almost like underwater aircraft on the bait or teasers.

+Also blue marlin – and some more sizeable fish – are caught in good numbers year after year.
+Especially during the tournament season in March and April.
 Black marlin are also caught inshore in good numbers at this time of year.
 Again these fish are a size up from the Gold Coast and usually in the 30 to 50kg range.

 exmouth marlin

-If your travel takes you west, you can’t overlook Exmouth.
-It is unrivalled in Australia for diversity of billfish with 6 species found in the waters off Exmouth and Ningaloo Reef.
-These include three species of marlin (blue, black and striped), broadbill swordfish, short billed spearfish as well as sailfish.
+If your travels take you west, you can’t overlook Exmouth.
+It is unrivaled in Australia for diversity of billfish with 6 species of billfish found in the waters off Exmouth and Ningaloo Reef.

+While the fishing is great almost year-round, typically the best months for billfish in the west are the warmer summer months.
+Similar to Cairns, the reef system is the major force behind the fishing diversity here.
+Furthermore, Exmouth’s Ningaloo Reef is Australia’s largest fringing reef.
 Contrary to the east coast, the blue marlin are the main attraction over the Exmouth summer.
 These fish, generally in the 150-200kg range are renowned for blistering runs and crazy direction changes with anglers achieving up to double figure days when its at its best.

 Get in touch with Luke and Kelly via email or the socials below to book your trip of a lifetime!